AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 You can use the [Channel Grid](./controlling-fixtures/viewing-and-editing-fixture-values.md#the-channel-grid-window) window to selectively view and remove attributes from fixtures.

-> If you type a number then press <Keys.HardKey>Clear</Keys.HardKey>, HTP values in the programmer will fade out over that time, for example 5 <Keys.HardKey>Clear</Keys.HardKey> would fade over 5 seconds.
-This can be very useful if you are trying to be subtle when making changes during a show.

 ## Fixtures with Multiple Cells/Sub-Fixtures